splunk/splunk-operator/docs/PremiumApps.md

 1. Place the ES app package at s3 path security-team-apps/es-app
 2. Apply the following YAML file
-2. Wait for the SHC, CM and Indexers to be up and running.
+2. Wait for the SHC, CM, and Indexers to be up and running.
 3. Verify that the ES app is installed in SH.
 3. Login to a SH, and extract the Splunk_TA_ForIndexers using the steps given here: [https://docs.splunk.com/Documentation/ES/7.0.2/Install/InstallTechnologyAdd-ons]
 4. Place the extracted Splunk_TA_ForIndexers package in the s3 bucket folder named "es_app_indexer_ta"